Field schools listed below with dates older than the current year may indicate an ongoing project that has not yet established dates for this season.

 Belize Valley Archaeological Projects

-June-August 2013. (two sessions).
+June-August 2014. (two sessions).
 The Belize Valley Archaeological Reconnaissance Project.
-During the 2013 season, BVAR will continue work at Baking Pot with the purpose understanding the nature and complexity of the polity's decline.
+BVAR will continue work at Baking Pot with the purpose understanding the nature and complexity of the polity's decline.
 Research will focus in the monumental center at the palace complex of Group B, clearing large sections of the palace's structures and courtyards, aiming to refine our understanding of the chronological processes of abandonment by the royal court.

 Betty's Hope (Antigua)

-June 3-June 30, 2012.
+June 15-July 13 2013.
 Institute for Advanced Interdisciplinary Caribbean Archaeology and California State University, Chico.
 Betty’s Hope operated from 1651 until its sale by the Codrington family in 1944; the plantation operated continuously for almost 300 years, pre- and post-emancipation, thus allowing for a long-term, albeit complex, historical continuity in one place.
 The site is also a tourist destination, so students can experience aspects of public archaeology at the site.
 The field school will comprise field archaeology, lectures on Antigua’s English colonial history and historical archaeology, as well as some weekend fieldtrips

 The Blue Creek project is open to student and non-student participants, regardless of experience.
 Participants will receive training in both excavation and laboratory techniques and receive a “crash course” on the Maya and archaeological methodology.
 The Blue Creek field school is certified by the Register of Professional Archaeologists.